Applied causality to infer protein dynamics and kinetics: Materials and Methods

 \subsection{Machine-learned Protein Structural Ensemble Generation}

-Here we outline the details of the methods used to generate structural ensembles from all the machine learning techniques utilized in this manuscript.
+Here are the details of the methods used to generate structural ensembles from all the machine learning methods we utilize.

-\emph{AlphaFold2\cite{Jumper2021}}: AlphaFold2 structures are generated at the specified MSA depth using LocalColabFold (\url{https://github.com/YoshitakaMo/localcolabfold}).
+\textbf{AlphaFold2\cite{Jumper2021,Mirdita2022}:} AlphaFold2 structures are generated at the specified MSA depth using LocalColabFold (\url{https://github.com/YoshitakaMo/localcolabfold}).
 For each sequence, we use three recycles, 64 seeds, and dropout.
+We raster the MSA from 8:16 until 512:1024 (``full MSA'') on a base-2 logarithmic scale.
 The structures are ranked using the pLDDT score.
 The input script we use to generate AF2 structures is given in the GitHub repository affiliated with this manuscript.

-\emph{AlphaFold-cluster\cite{Wayment-Steele2024}}: Structures are generated using the Colab notebook present in the GitHub repository (\url{https://github.com/HWaymentSteele/AF\_Cluster}) with the appropriate HIV-1 protease sequence inserted instead.
+\textbf{AF-Cluster\cite{Wayment-Steele2024}}: Structures are generated using the Colab notebook present in the GitHub repository (\url{https://github.com/HWaymentSteele/AF\_Cluster}) with the appropriate HIV-1 protease sequence inserted instead.
 We use the mmseqs2 method to generate the MSA with $\mathsf{pair\_mode}$ set to $\mathsf{unpaired\_paired}$.
 We set the number of copies equal to 1; we specify that the minimum number of samples in a cluster is 10; and we do not use any templates.

-\emph{DiG\cite{Zheng2024}}: We use the default parameters specified in the original manuscript and on the project's GitHub repository (\url{https://github.com/microsoft/Graphormer/blob/main/distributional\_graphormer/protein/run\_inference.py}), except that we change the input files to 1) a Python pickle file containing the full MSA and 2) the FASTA file containing the HIV-1 protease sequence of interest.
+\textbf{DiG\cite{Zheng2024}}: We use the default parameters specified in the original manuscript and on the project's GitHub repository (\url{https://github.com/microsoft/Graphormer/blob/main/distributional\_graphormer/protein/run\_inference.py}), except that we change the input files to 1) a Python pickle file containing the full MSA and 2) the FASTA file containing the HIV-1 protease sequence of interest.
 As with AlphaFold2, we specify that DiG output 320 structures during the inference step.

-\emph{BioEmu\cite{Lewis2025}}: We run BioEmu with the default parameters specified in its GitHub repository (\url{https://github.com/microsoft/bioemu}) except that we demand it generate 320 structures in the inferred ensemble.
-This number of structures is the upper bound for the number in the final ensemble, as BioEmu then proceeds to pass the structures through a filtering procedure that removes physically unallowable configurations from the ensemble.
+\textbf{BioEmu\cite{Lewis2025}}: We run BioEmu with the default parameters specified in its GitHub repository (\url{https://github.com/microsoft/bioemu}), except we demand it generate 320 structures in the inferred ensemble.
+This number of structures is the upper bound for the number in the final ensemble, as BioEmu then proceeds to pass the structures through a filtering procedure removing physically unallowable configurations from the output.